boahs/Lambda_School_Assignments/Website/lambda-presentation/src/slides/01-intro.md

 ##### After 10 months of self taught javascript I decided it was some for some structure, and where could I get this?
 A programming bootcamp!
 Doing my due diligence on which school offered the best curriculum for the money by some heavy search engine abuse I discovered LAMBDA!

-##### Not only did they have classes I was excited, they also included something that helps me tremendously!
+##### Not only did they have classes I was excited for but, they also included something that helps me tremendously!
 But of course I'm referring to the ISA agreement!
 You can't beat the offer - it's too good.
 So I thought "Lets take advantage of this, and give it our best!
-I've self taught for a while.
+I've been self taught for a while.
 I'm ready to work with groups(new at this!) and ready to find a great paying job!

 ---